 The Mayfield Heights Fire Department takes great pride and strives to achieve minimal fire loss to all calls for service.
 It remains the Department's primary goal to protect lives and property, while at the same time protecting the economic base of real property that generate the tax dollars that makes our community strong.

-The Hillcrest area Mobile Air and Technical Rescue is a specialized group of highly trained personnel from 9 area departments including Mayfield Heights.
-They maintain expertise in the following areas: portable breathing air refill (SCBA), building collapse, swift water, ice, dive, rope, trench, and confined space rescue, along with hazardous materials decontamination.
+The East Tech area Technical Rescue Team is a specialized group of highly trained personnel from 14 area departments including Mayfield Heights.
+They maintain expertise in the following areas: building collapse, swift water, ice, dive, rope, trench, and confined space rescue, along with hazardous materials decontamination.
+The City of Mayfield Heights Fire Department is also a member of the 13 community Heights-Hillcrest Regional Fire Investigation Unit which is charged with investigating fires for origin and cause within the partner communities